oleg-agapov/oleg-agapov/README.md

 # Hey there 👋, I'm Oleg!

+---

+I'm from Ukraine 🇺🇦!

+Today we need your help to fight with russian aggression against my country.

+**Please support** our people by making a donation to https://www.comebackalive.in.ua/donate

+---

 I like **Data Analysis**, **Data Engineering** and **Web Development**.

 In a free time write my [Data Engineering book](https://github.com/oleg-agapov/data-engineering-book) and articles on [Medium](https://oleg-agapov.medium.com/).